 Twitter has become an ultimate source of data for researchers.
-Its API is quite straightforward and easy to use.
-Pulling tweets from Twitter is not so difficult as it seems.
+Its API is relatively straightforward and easy to use.
+Pulling tweets from Twitter is not as difficult as it seems.
 The variants of Twitter API lets the researchers access its live feed (streaming API) or search through tweets (search API).

-However, there are certain terms and conditions researchers must follow while dealing with the data retrieved from Twitter.
-Although researchers are allowed to access and pull data from its live feed or search and pull older tweets, they are not allowed to share the raw data to a third party.
+However, researchers must follow certain terms and conditions while dealing with the data retrieved from Twitter.
+Although researchers are allowed to access and pull data from its live feed or search and pull older tweets, they are not allowed to share the raw data with a third party.
 Only the tweet IDs, user IDs and/or message IDs can be shared publicly.
 Other parties who want to access the dataset you’re sharing must hydrate the IDs in order to re-create a fresh raw dataset.
 The process of retrieving a tweet’s complete information using its ID is known as the hydration of a tweet ID.

 You can go through Twitter’s developer policy for further information.

 I’ve been maintaining a large-scale Twitter corpus (COVID-19 specific) since March 20, 2020.
 The corpus is freely available to the public from IEEE.
 As per Twitter’s policy, I’m only releasing the tweet IDs.
 You’ll have to hydrate the IDs to get a fresh raw dataset at your end.
 As of writing this article, the dataset has more than 1 billion COVID-19 specific tweets.https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset